adamhu714/cicd-course/README.md

 The CI workflow I set up automatically runs unit tests, security tests, formatting and linting tests upon a pull request to the main branch.

 For deployment, I used Google Cloud Platform to containerize and automatically deploy/update the application serverlessly whenever the main branch is pushed to.
-Additionally, I set up a remote sqlite database using Turso and connected it to the GCP deployment of the application.
+Additionally, I set up a remote sqlite database using Turso and automated migrations in the github actions workflow, as well as connected the database to the GCP deployment of the application.

 Image showcasing online deployed application with persistent data: